stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 that will be accessible in the GraphQL, and to map them to tables and columns in the database.

-For example, suppose you have a table named `Product`, which is related to the `OrderDetail` table by a foreign key column named `ProductName`.
+Suppose you have a table named `Product`, which is related to the `OrderDetail` table by a foreign key column named `ProductName`.

 ![](images/productSchema.png)